WTM FAQ 5.4

 What has prevented the development of consciousness in other animals?

-The answer to this question begins by first recognising that the meaning of existence is to develop the order of matter, the explanation for which is presented in Freedom Essay 23.
+The answer to this question begins by first recognising that the meaning of existence is to develop the order of matter, the explanation for which is presented in Freedom Essay 23: Integrative Meaning or ‘God’.
 The second requirement is to recognise that, as a tool for developing order, the gene-based natural selection process (which has developed the great variety of life we see on Earth) has one great limitation.
 That limitation is that it normally can’t select for unconditionally selfless, altruistic, self-sacrificing behaviour because altruistic traits tend to self-eliminatethey tend not to carry on and so normally can’t become established in a species.

 This is significant because for an arrangement of matter or whole to form and hold together, the parts of that whole must consider the welfare of the whole above their own welfare.
 Put simply, selfishness is divisive or disintegrative while selflessness is integrative.
 The problem for the gene-based natural selection process is that while altruistic, unconditional selflessness is the theme of existence, the glue that holds wholes together, it normally cannot develop this ‘glue’ of unconditionally selfless behaviouragain because altruistic traits tend to self-eliminate and therefore cannot normally become established.